Vallat/Vallat/README.md

 #### My university projects:
 - Code [compiler](https://github.com/Vallat/custom_compiler) written in C++
 - Simple [calculator](https://github.com/Vallat/calculator) on C#
-- And a [parser](https://github.com/Vallat/mirapolis-parser) for university lections so that I have more free time for coding 😋
+- And a [parser](https://github.com/Vallat/mirapolis-parser) for university lectures so that I have more free time for coding 😋

 ### Contact me:
 - **Discord:** Vallat#1102/<@102004044733624320>